 - Due to fire code regulations, no one may sit on the floor.

 Seating: All seating in Langley's Sherman Arts Center auditorium is reserved.
 You will select your specific row and seat number at the time of your ticket purchase.
 Doors to the auditorium will open 30 minutes prior to show time.
 If you purchased your tickets online in advance, you must print them out and bring them with you in order to be admitted to the show.

 About the Show

-Langley's production of "Beauty and the Beast Jr." runs less than two hours and includes a short intermission.
-Please note that, as in the animated film, this production contains some violence that may not be appropriate for all ages.
+Langley's production of "Shrek Jr." runs approximately 1 hour, 20 minutes and includes a short intermission.
+Please note that, as in the animated film, this production contains some humor that may not be appropriate for all ages.

 In early February, Langley’s Student Council sent eight Middle School delegates to the LEAD Conference in Washington, DC, a national conference designed to encourage communication among student leaders and advisors, strengthen leadership skills, and prepare attendees for leadership roles.

 Delegates attended a variety of workshops on everything from combating and preventing bullying to addressing challenges with social media and spreading acts of kindness.
 They heard from inspiring speakers who empowered them to become the positive change in their schools and communities.